-They share similar characteristics, including insulated triple pane glass, thermally broken sashes and frames, multi-point locking systems for airtight seals against gaskets on the frames, the European style tilt-turn function, and the seemingly ubiquitous but beautiful Roto hardware.
+They share similar characteristics, including insulated triple pane glass, thermally broken sashes and frames, multi-point locking systems for airtight seals against gaskets on the frames, the European-style tilt-turn function, and the seemingly ubiquitous but beautiful Roto hardware.

-It’s nice to see that more options are becoming available to those looking for high-performance windows in the US — hopefully it means a long-term movement towards better overall building standards in terms of quality, durability, and performance.
+It’s nice to see that more options are becoming available to those looking for high-performance windows in the US — hopefully this means a long-term movement towards better overall building standards in terms of quality, durability, and performance.

 And here’s a quick overview on high-performance builds and the need for quality windows and doors: Hammer and Hand